Markov chains revisited: Discrete-time chains I: the basics

 \subsubsection{Measurable functions on $\cal{P}$}

-We finish this section with the following technical lemma that covers our measurability-checking necessities for functionals on $\cal{P}$ throughout the remainder of our treatment of discrete-time chains. \begin{lemma} The following are $\cal{E}/\cal{B}(\r_E)$-measurable functions: \begin{enumerate}[label=(\roman*),noitemsep] \item For any real-valued function $f$ on $\s$,
+We finish this section with the following technical lemma that will cover our measurability-checking necessities for functionals on $\cal{P}$ throughout the remainder of our treatment of discrete-time chains. \begin{lemma} The following are $\cal{E}/\cal{B}(\r_E)$-measurable functions: \begin{enumerate}[label=(\roman*),noitemsep] \item For any real-valued function $f$ on $\s$,

 \item For any subset $A$ of $\s$ and positive integer $k$,

 \item For any non-negative function $f$ on $\s$,

 where $F$ is as in~$(ii)$. \end{enumerate} \end{lemma}